AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Assign secondary private IP addresses.md

 This section applies to both primary and secondary ENIs.

-1. In the ECS console, assign a secondary private IP address to an ENI.
-For more information, see [Assign secondary private IP addresses](#section_bam_ihj_gsy).
+1. In the ECS console, assign secondary private IP addresses to an ENI.
+For more information, see the [Assign secondary private IP addresses](#section_bam_ihj_gsy) section in this topic.

-2. In the instance to which the ENI is bound, configure the assigned secondary private IP address.
+2. In the instance to which the ENI is bound, configure the assigned secondary private IP addresses.

-    **Note:** If the ENI is a secondary ENI and is not bound to an instance, bind the ENI to an instance and configure the assigned secondary private IP address in the instance.
+    **Note:** If the ENI is a secondary ENI and is not bound to an instance, bind the ENI to an instance and configure the assigned secondary private IP addresses in the instance.
 For more information, see [Bind an ENI](/intl.en-US/Network/Elastic Network Interfaces/Bind an ENI.md).

-    -   For Windows instances, see [Configure a secondary private IP address in a Windows instance](#section_y4b_krk_ggb).
+    -   For Windows instances, see [Configure secondary private IP addresses in a Windows instance](#section_y4b_krk_ggb).
-    -   For Linux instances, see [Configure a secondary private IP address in a Linux instance](#section_b2x_hlb_3gb).
+    -   For Linux instances, see [Configure secondary private IP addresses in a Linux instance](#section_b2x_hlb_3gb).

 ## Assign secondary private IP addresses